USTC-StarTeam/GE4Rec/README.md

 ### Faster training with preprocessed data (Highly Recommended!!!)

    After the first run, FuxiCTR generates the `parquet` format dataset (that can be found in `data/Avazu/avazu_x4_3bbbc4c9`).
-You should change the following entries for faster training:
+You should change the following entries of dataset config files for faster training.
+For example, in `model_zoo/FM/config/dataset_config.yaml`, and similarly for other models, make these changes:
    ```yaml
    avazu_x4_3bbbc4c9:
       data_format: parquet # original: csv